deividAlfa/stm32_soldering_iron_controller/Readme_files/Operation.md

 A long press will enter the system menu.
 The controller will return to the main screen with another long press, scrolling and selecting "BACK" from each menu, or 15 seconds of inactivity.<br>
 To operate the menus, rotate to scroll to the desired selection, quick press to select it, rotate to change.
 Quick press again to exit the setting.<br>

 ## Theory of Operation<br>
 Before covering the settings, it is useful to understand how it works.<br>
 Tip temperature is measured by using an ADC (Analog-Digital Converter) to measure the voltage output by a thermocouple in the tip.<br>
 The voltage is basically proportional to the difference between tip temperature and room temperature.
 The controller uses PWM (Pulse Width Modulation) to control the tip temperature.<br>
-PWM basically varies the amount of time that the tip is powered.
+PWM basically varies the amount of time that the tip is powered.<br>
 By default, PWM uses a 200 ms (5 times per second) period.<br>
 If the tip is too hot, the controller will turn on power to the tip little or not at all during each cycle.<br>
 If the tip is too cold, it will turn the power on for more of the period.<br>
 The time the tip is powered on during each period is called the duty cycle.<br>